Sentient-Network/addressimo/README.md

 ## Address Resolution
 *Addressimo* provides address resolution services based on the configuration of the *Addressimo* endpoint.
-Depending on that configuration, the resolution endpoint can return:
+Depending on that configuration, the resolution endpoint (GET) can return:

 1. [BIP0072](https://github.com/bitcoin/bips/blob/master/bip-0072.mediawiki) [Bitcoin URI](#bituri-anchor) in plaintext
 2. A PaymentRequest if the URL's bip70 query parameter is set to true

+With **BIP75 support**, *Addressimo* supports Store & Forward address resolution services.
+For BIP75-enabled address resolution endpoints, *Addressimo* accepts both *InvoiceRequests* and *EncryptedInvoiceRequests*.

 <a name="fullflow-anchor"/>
 ## Full PaymentRequest, Payment, and PaymentACK Processing